Paleo Thai Red Coconut Curry (Gluten-Free)

 Lastly you add the bamboo shoots, and then let the mixture boil for 10 minutes.
 Then you add snap peas and boil got another 5-10 minutes.

 Now the best part about this red curry sauce is everything that you can soak/ dunk in it.
 Like veggies!!
-My absolute favorite veggies to eat with this sauce is broccoli.
+My absolute favorite veggies to eat with this sauce is broccoli and cabbage.
 It soaks the sauce so well.
 NOM.

-I’m also a huge fan of eating this Paleo Thai Red Coconut Curry with cauliflower rice or regular rice.
-I can just taste it now. 🙂
+I’m also a huge fan of eating this coconut curry with cauliflower rice or regular rice.

-Honestly, once you have this Paleo Thai Red Coconut Curry sauce done, the sides to this dish are customizable to you.
+Honestly, once you have this red curry sauce done, the sides to this dish are customizable to you.

 Other healthy coconut cream sauce recipes you may enjoy:

 Paleo Thai Red Coconut Curry (GF)

 - 3/4 cup chopped onion (this was ½ of an onion for me)

 - 2 red bell peppers sliced into thin 2-inch long strips